tammyvu/tictactoe-ethereum-smart-contract/README.md

 # TicTacToePonzi

+Created a secure smart contract for a tic-tac-toe ponzi scheme as specified below.

 Smart Contract Specification

 Once the ponzi starts, there will only be two active players involved: the current payee, and a challenger.
 When a challenger pays into the pot, they automatically enter a game of tic-tac-toe with the current payee.